andretkachenko/nexus-bot/README.md

 ```

 *You can change command prefix ('!' by default) in your .env (PREFIX=! replace with PREFIX=your-sign')*

+## Want to use at your server?
+Currently the bot is deployed via Heroku and MongoDB Atlas for personal usage.
+You can use it via this link - https://discord.com/api/oauth2/authorize?client_id=709876107213537351&permissions=8&scope=bot
+In case bot will be shut down or set to be invite-only in future, you can deploy it yourself using [Deployment manual](#deployment-manual).

 ## Known issues
 - Due to the fact that Discord bots are not allowed to change permissions for admins, server admins will still see all text channels.